paduanton/sales-management-api/README.md

 ## Application Architecture
 ![](https://raw.githubusercontent.com/paduanton/sales-management-api/main/docs/Application-Architecture.png)

-This API has the following entities: Users, FeedPreferences, OAuthAuthCodes, OAuthAccessTokens, OAuthRefreshTokens, OAuthClients, OAuthPersonalAccessClients and Migrations.
+This API has the following entities: Sales, ProductTypes and Product.
 ### ER Database Diagram
 (click the image to zoom it or just download the image and zoom it by yourself so you can see better all tables relationships)